check-spelling/spell-check-this/.github/actions/spelling/advice.md

 <details><summary>If the flagged items are false positives</summary>

 If items relate to a ...
-* well-formed pattern.

-  If you can write a [pattern](https://github.com/check-spelling/check-spelling/wiki/Configuration-Examples:-patterns) that would match it, try adding it to the `patterns.txt` file.

-  Patterns are Perl 5 Regular Expressions - you can [test]( https://www.regexplanet.com/advanced/perl/) yours before committing to verify it will match your lines.

-  Note that patterns can't match multiline strings.

 * binary file.

   Please add a file path to the `excludes.txt` file matching the containing file.